maane018/Design-Patterns/src/main/java/StrategyPattern/Approach1/README.md

 1. `Duplicate/Redundant behavior shared across various implementations`
 2. `Some behavior is forced on some classes, even when the class should not have this behavior.`
 3. `Runtime Behavior changes are difficult.`
+4. `Some classes can have weird/extra behaviors too, even when it's not needed.`

 Learnings: